jeremylt/personal_website/source/index.rst

 I completed my `PhD in applied mathematics <https://www.proquest.com/docview/2572576599>`_ from the `University of Colorado Boulder <https://www.colorado.edu/amath>`_ in 2021.
 My research interests include preconditioning for high order finite element-like operators and sustainable open source scientific software development.
-I am a mentor and community leader online at `freeCodeCamp <https://www.freecodecamp.org/>`_, a free and open source resource for learning programming and web development.

 Contents